10 genius ways to help with becoming debt free

 Some extra income

-As well as making saving fun and easy, Plum and Chip will pay you to refer other people.
-The referral fees are generous, with Plum paying £25 for every 3 people you refer and Chip paying either 10% or giving you 1% interest (up to 5%, then you must take the £10 each time) on your savings for every person you refer.
-Chip are also offering you a free £10 for signing up by using the code JNLTLF.
+As well as making saving fun and easy, Plum and Chip will reward you to refer other people.
+The referral fees are generous, with Plum paying £25 for every 3 people you refer and Chip giving you 1% interest (up to 5%) on your savings for every person you refer.
+If you want to give me 1% interest, then please sign up by using the code JNLTLF.

 Plum and/or Chip could be a powerful friend on your journey to becoming debt free.
 Both will help to save small amounts all month and can then be transferred into paying off debts.